What Is Spondylolisthesis?

 For more severe cases, a surgical procedure might be needed.
 In surgery:

-- The bone that has slipped forward is moved back into place (this is called a reduction).
+- The bone that slipped forward is moved back into place (this is called a reduction).

 - Rods and screws are put in to hold the spine in place while it heals and the bones fuse together, making them more stable (this is called a spinal fusion).

-If mild spondylolisthesis doesn't heal properly, kids can have chronic back pain and a loss of flexibility.
+If spondylolisthesis that causes symptoms isn't diagnosed and treated, kids can have chronic back pain and a loss of flexibility.
+In some cases, the degree of slip can worsen over time.

 Can Spondylolisthesis Be Prevented?